LIFE-Home/MistyGPT/README.md

 - To modify the locations used in voice-controlled navigation, you can edit the `api/grid.json` file

-- The code switches to navigation mode when it hears the **go** keyword, and searches the JSON file for the presence of a key or alias in the user input

-- If found, the robot uses its current location and bearing to automatically calculate the distance and direction in which it should travel
+- The code switches to navigation mode when it hears the **go** keyword, and searches the JSON file for the presence of a key or alias in the user input.
+If detected, it will use its current position and destination to automatically calculate the distance and direction in which it should travel

 - Commit the code and push it to GitHub, and then sync the code in the hosting fork to reflect the change in the skill